GasInfinity/zitrus/README.md

     - 🟢 Assemble: Only **Z**itrus**P**ica**Sh**ader's are implemented as an output format.
     - 🟢 Disassemble: Outputs **Z**itrus**P**ica**A**sse**m**bly.
 Either RAW instructions, ZPSH's or DVL's (.shbin) can be disassembled.
 - 🟢 Firm (tools/Firm): Make / Info / Dump
-    - 🟢 Make: Confirmed to build (and boot!)
-Luma3DS from source, however needs more testing as the firm is not 1:1.
 - 🟡 Ncch (tools/Ncch): Make CXI / Dump / Info
     - 🟢 ExeFS (tools/ExeFs): Make / List / Dump
     - 🟢 RomFS (tools/RomFs): Make / List / Dump